 Who Grants a License: Licenses are granted by the Vermont Office of Professional Regulation (“VOPR”).

-Qualifications to receive a License: A candidate must complete 40 clock hours of study at VOPR-approved real estate school (search schools here – in the FAQ's), pass a school-administered final exam, and pass a state exam.
+Qualifications to receive a License: A candidate must complete 40 clock hours of study at VOPR-approved real estate school, pass a school-administered final exam, and pass a state exam.
 All candidates must be at least 18 years of age, and candidates wishing to activate their license must affiliate themselves with a broker.
-For more information, see the PDF document titled Salesperson FAQ's on the VOPR website.

 Applying for the Exams: Candidates should apply to take the state exam through the Applied Measurement Professionals (AMP) website scheduling page.
 (AMP is the testing vendor.)
 For more information, see the Vermont Real Estate Sales and Brokers Examination Program Candidate Handbook.